 - Add one part of cornstarch to one part of water.
 The amount of water should not be too high, but just enough to form a thick slurry resembling thick cream.

 - Make sure your wok is not too hot as the slurry can immediately congeal once it hits the surface.
-This is especially important if you use cast iron wok that has a higher heat capacity than steel wok.
-In this case you may want to remove it from heat and wait a half a minute before you add the slurry.
+This is especially important if you use the cast iron wok that has a higher heat capacity than steel wok.
+In this case, you may want to remove it from heat and wait a half a minute before you add the slurry.